code-mena/code-mena/README.md

 🔭 I’m currently working on JavaScript.

-🌱 I’m currently learning React, ExpressJS and other tecnologies as Angular and Vue!
+🌱 I’m currently learning NodeJS, ExpressJS!

 📫 How to reach me? you can talk to me through my LinkedIn! on my profile description.